RedPxnda/RespawnObelisks/README.md

 <details><summary>Customizing obelisk</summary>
 If you want to change the side of the obelisk you respawn at, simply hold shift and scroll your mouse wheel.
 (Make sure you do this on the bottom half of the obelisk)
 <img src="https://i.imgur.com/2BLyFJ2.gif">
-P.S.
-There's a nifty little cosmetic feature done by doing something similar to this.
-I'll leave you to figure this out.
 </details>

 <details><summary>Teleportation</summary>